 What draws you to landscape photography specifically?

-I think a lot of it is based on how accessible the mountains in Utah are — and how beautiful the vistas are, too.
+I think a lot of it is based on how accessible the mountains and in Utah are — and how beautiful the vistas are, too.
 This state has a lot of diversity as far as landscapes go.
 In one direction you’ve got the desert, but if you drive the opposite way, you’ll be in the high alpine mountainous areas, or near a lake.

 I enjoy being out in nature and really appreciate how peaceful it can be.
 I like being able to see the world as it is without much development or alteration.